TEXT RETRIEVAL CONFERENCE (TREC) 2026

 Video Question Answering (VQA)

-The new Video QA track is about question answering from multimedia sources.
+The Video QA track is about question answering from multimedia sources.
 The goals of the new track include pushing multi-modal integration and complex reasoning.
 There will be a generation subtask and a multiple-choice subtask.
-The track will use either the V3C collection, or a set of YouTube shorts.
+The track will use a set of YouTube shorts, movie scenes, and Vimeo Creative Commons videos.

 Anticipated timeline: TBA